Quantum jump metrology in a two-cavity network: General dynamics and temporal correlations

 In the proceeding discussions we analyse the behaviour and the sensing capabilities of the cavity network shown in Fig.~\ref{fig:setup} for a specific example of quantum feedback, which can be described by

 As pointed out already in the previous section, we treat the quantum feedback as approximately instantaneous.
 For simplicity, we also consider the case of perfect photon detection and assume that all photons are counted and trigger feedback pulses.
-Losses could be incorporated but do not largely effect the overall behaviour of the cavity network and are therefore neglected here \cite{lewisstokes}
+Losses could be incorporated but do not largely effect the overall behaviour of the cavity network and are therefore neglected here \cite{lewisstokes}.
+As we shall see below, the performance of the measurement scheme that we propose here does not depend strongly on the exact number of emitted photons.
+It is therefore also widely independent of the detector efficiency $\eta$, as longs as $\eta$ differs sufficiently from zero, which allows us to only study the case $\eta = 1$ for simplicity.

-Although the experimental setup that we analyse in this paper remains always in a coherent state, its dynamics are nevertheless complex due to the action of the quantum feedback.
-While optical cavities with continuous laser driving smoothly evolves into a steady state, the same does not always apply in the presence of quantum feedback.
+Although the experimental setup that we analyse in this paper remains always in a coherent state, its dynamics are nevertheless non-trivial.
+While optical cavities with continuous laser driving smoothly evolve into a steady state, the same does not always apply in the presence of quantum feedback.
 For example, when the feedback is in the form of strong laser pulses, the free decay of the cavity field is perturbed by `kicks' to the dynamics.
-These kicks occur the more often, the more photons are inside the resonator and hence result into a divergence of the average photon number inside the cavity.
+These kicks occur more often when there are more photons inside the resonator and hence result into a divergence of the average photon number.
 This highly non-linear behaviour prevents us from obtaining a straightforward closed analytic solution to the master equation and its statistical moments, despite the cavities always being in a coherent state.